School of Music Scholarships

 Step 4: Apply via the Cat Scholarships Application

-*If you are unable to audition in person, please video record yourself performing the requirements below and email the shared YouTube (or other sharing service with a non-expiring link) to [email protected]. - February 5th Deadline.
-Please attend the virtual events scheduled on Scholarship Audition Day.
+*If you are unable to audition in person, please video record yourself performing the requirements below and email the shared YouTube (or other sharing service with a non-expiring link) to [email protected]. - February 4th Deadline.

 Continuing Undergraduate Students: